m-lab/website/_pages/jobs-project-director.md

 ## Application Process

 Submit a cover letter and resume to [jobs@measurementlab.net](mailto:jobs@measurementlab.net).
-We highly recommend including links to projects you’ve been involved in, including documentation and/or code samples with your application (you can link to Github or add an attachment to the application).
+We highly recommend including links to projects you’ve been involved in, including documentation and/or code samples with your application (you can link to GitHub or add an attachment to the application).

 We are hoping to hire as soon as possible, and are interviewing candidates on a rolling basis. **Apply now!**